jorgego11/fabric-to-IBP-migration/migrateOrganizations/README.md

 ### Add Consenter to the Application Channel

 At this time we have the new consenter node added to the system channel.
-The process to add the same consenter to the application channel is very similar to the previous section `Update System Channel Configuration`.
-Make sure to update the channelBlock.json file to reference to the application channel.
-For our `source network` the application channel is called `common`.
+The process to add the same consenter to the application channel is very similar to the previous section `Add Consenter to the System Channel`.
+Make sure you reference the application channel this time.
+In our `source network` the application channel is called `common`.
 Note that in a real migration scenario there may be multiple application channels that the consenter must be added.

-* Review and update channelBlock.json
-* ./channelBlockGet.sh  channelBlock.json
-* manually update the file  `03config_blockTrimUPDATED.json`
-* ./channelBlockUpdate.sh  channelBlock.json

 ### Migrate Second Consenter Node